Wug-snake graphs and Markov numbers of matrix semigroups: Lattice realisations of wug-snake graphs

+Next, choose a multidimensional Farey tessellation, for instance one of the tessellations from Example~\ref{Farey tessellations examples}.
+The rule for multiplying matrices is accompanied by a rule for concatenating the corresponding embedded wug-snake graphs.
+The desired compatibility condition is

-where $\tan(A)\oplus\tan(B)$ is the multidimensional Farey summation of integre (projective) vectors. \end{itemize}
+where $\oplus$ denotes the multidimensional Farey sum of rational vectors introduced in Subsection~\ref{Farey addition of rational vectors}.

-In the case of three and more generators there are numerous ways to define the original embeddings, Farey sets, and addition rules.
-They result in different theories of wug-snake graph.
-Let us illustrate this with an example.
+Unlike the two-generator case, there are many possible choices of initial embeddings, Farey tessellations, and concatenation rules.
+These choices may lead to different theories of higher-dimensional wug-snake graphs.
+We now illustrate this phenomenon with an example.